berkerboy/IDNNs/README.md

  - 'cov_net' - True if we want covnet
  - 'rand_labels' - True if we want to set random labels
   - 'data_dir' - The directory for finding the data

 The results are save under the folder jobs.
-Each run create a directory with a name that contains the run properties.
-In this directory there are the data.pickle file with the data of run and python file that is a copy of the file that create this run.
+Each run creates a directory with a name that contains the run properties.
+In this directory there is the data.pickle file with the data of run and python file that is a copy of the file that created this run.
 The data is under the data directory.

 For plotting the results we have the file [plot_figures.py](idnns/plot/plot_figures.py).